1. What is the combination/merger?

 6. Will I need to update my bank account details?

 No. Tabcorp will pay dividends into the same shareholder bank accounts used by Tatts to pay Tatts dividends.
-Banking instructions provided by Tatts shareholders been transferred to Tabcorp and recorded on the Tabcorp share register.
+Banking instructions provided by Tatts shareholders have been transferred to Tabcorp and recorded on the Tabcorp share register.

 7. How do I update my shareholding details?